ygweygyigyigyigerig/Mine_Hyprland_dots/README.md

 # Disclaimer
 This project is still under development.
-Some configurations may not work (beacaucse I could paste them wrongly) or It could miss few dependencies (since knowing my self there's vey high chance I forgot about them), and changes will be made over time.
+Some configurations may not work (beacaucse I could paste them wrongly) or It could miss few dependencies (since knowing my self there's vey high chance I forgot about them) there's also (not as big tho) chance of installe/setup script breaking, and changes will be made over time.
 If you encounter any issues, feel free to DM me on discord, and I'll do my best to assist.

 My Discord user name is : szymonschabiak